 Changes to Executive Compensation Due to Market Conditions.
-As of the date of this Proxy Statement, current economic conditions and recent financial institution crises have not affected how we evaluate executive compensation.
+As of the date of this Proxy Statement, current economic conditions and recent difficulties in global markets have not affected how we evaluate executive compensation.
 However, we are mindful of the current state of the United States and world economies and continue to evaluate whether adjustments to executive compensation are appropriate in light of such circumstances.